KayleeMcLaren/Serverless-Fintech-Ecosystem/README.md

 Code quality is enforced via a GitHub Actions pipeline that executes unit tests and validates all Infrastructure as Code (IaC) before deployment.

 ### 1. CI/CD Pipeline (`.github/workflows/ci.yml`)
-The pipeline runs unit tests first, ensuring code quality, and then validates the Terraform configuration.
+The pipeline validates code quality on every push and pull request.
+It runs unit tests first, then validates Terraform configuration.
+**Note:** This is a validation pipeline; actual deployment is done manually via Terraform workspaces as described in the deployment section.

 ```yaml
 name: CI Pipeline